William-WSJ/ScopeExceedSolver/README.md

 # Scope Exceed Solver

-This repository contains scripts for testing, evaluating, and generating solutions for math problems using various AI models.
+This repository contains scripts for testing, evaluating, and generating solutions for the article: Staged problem solving improves curriculum alignment of large language models for primary mathematics education

-<iframe src="./figures/agent-structure-en-v1.pdf" width="100%" height="700"></iframe>

 ## Features